 DON’T fear your fringe:

 This is not an “either / or” occasion.
 For once there is no need to choose between your turquoise angel wing boots and your red fringed leather jacket; subtle, shmuttle… at C2C more is more.
 Live through the strange looks as you sport your stetson on the number 108 bus to Greenwich knowing you’ll be admired once you arrive.
 Don’t worry, it’s highly unlikely that your hat or belt-buckle will be the biggest one there.
 It’s all worth it for the priceless faces of unsuspecting visitors who just thought they’d pop to the 02 to go to the cinema.
-Especially if another line dance flash mob breaks out.

 DO speak to strangers:

-And finally, DON’T be fooled by a black hat:
+DON’T be fooled by a black hat:

 Good luck and if you spot us (CJ or Judi) at the festival please say howdy.